(syllabus and calendar)

 Precedence of operators

 Page 64 has the table of Operator Precedence.
 Key details include: multiplication (*), division (/), and modulus (%) before addition (+) and subtraction (-).
-TIP: To ensure addition and subtraction precede multiplication, put the operation in parentheses.

 Conversion and Casting